OUR WORK STARTS HERE

 HOW IT STARTED

-Paulista Gallery began as an idea of founding director Cassia Bundock, a Brazilian curator/artist/producer who lives in Sydney, Australia.
-Cassia’s appreciation and involvement with artistic practice started with classical piano which she played from the age of 7 until her late teens.
+CBART, initially called Paulista Gallery, began as an idea of founding director Cassia Bundock, a Brazilian curator/artist/producer who lives in Sydney, Australia.

-Cassia was raised in the neighbourhood of Bixiga; a Paulista bohemian central district only a few blocks away from the Museu de Arte de Sao Paulo (MASP), where paintings of Lasar Segall, Portinari, Di Cavalcanti amongst the work of other modernists artists could be seen and where Cassia would go, as a child, on bicycle's cruises under the 74 metres of freestanding building designed by Lina Bo Bardi.
-The neighbourhood also houses several theatres and it is only a jump from the Teatro Municipal, a city landmark of a Renaissance, Baroque and Art Nouveau style, where the teenager Cassia would watch the Grupo Corpo perform modern ballet — today called Contemporary Dance — another one of Cassia’s greatest interests.
+Cassia was raised in the neighbourhood of Bixiga; a São Paulo’s bohemian central district only a few blocks away from the Museu de Arte de Sao Paulo (MASP), where paintings of Lasar Segall, Portinari, Di Cavalcanti amongst the work of other modernists artists could be seen and where Cassia would go, as a child, on bicycle's cruises under the 74 metres of freestanding building designed by Lina Bo Bardi.
+The neighbourhood also houses several theatres and it is only a jump from the Teatro Municipal, a city landmark of a Renaissance, Baroque and Art Nouveau style, where the teenager Cassia would watch the Grupo Corpo perform modern ballet.

-Baroque Roman Catholic Churches are also densely present in Bixiga and their symbolism were a sort of inspiration in her life and later in her work.
-It wasn’t until after long trip to France in the 90s that Cassia started painting and was able to participated in two group exhibitions within an artist run initiative.
+Baroque Roman Catholic Churches are also densely present in Bixiga and their symbolism were a sort of inspiration in Cassia’s life and later in her work.
+After a long trip to France, Cassia started painting and was able to participated in two group exhibitions within an artist run initiative.

 To support her artistic endeavours, Cassia used her degree in marketing to work in the advertising, media, design and home interiors industries , the latter leading to a producer position on a large art and design exhibition project where Cassia worked with influential architects and designers such as Claudio Bernardes and Arthur Casas facilitating a collaborative work within a sustainability concept framework.